Bottlis/Boostnote/ISSUE_TEMPLATE.md

 Please include some **screenshots** with the **developer tools** open (console tab) when you report a bug.

-If your issue is regarding Boostnote mobile, please open an issue in the Boostnote Mobile repo 👉 https://github.com/BoostIO/boostnote-mobile.
+If your issue is regarding the new Boost Note.next, please open an issue in the new repo 👉 https://github.com/BoostIO/BoostNote.next/issues.
 -->

 # Expected behavior